enRichMyData/koala_ui/README.md

 - **Dataset Management:** View and manage your datasets.
 - **Table Viewing:** Explore detailed data within tables.
 - **Data Visualization:** Visualize data trends and insights.

+## LLM Entity Linking Workflow

+Koala UI can now send the data that is visible on the current page to the backend, which in turn talks to different linker providers (Lion or Wikidata Reconcile today):

+1. Open any table and click **Link entities** in the header.
+The button becomes available when the table has at least one row and there are no unsaved suggestions.
+2. In the dialog select the columns, rows (or row subset) and the provider you want to run.
+Only the selected cells from the current page are submitted, preventing very large jobs on huge tables.
+3. When the task finishes the returned candidates are overlaid on the grid, marked as **Pending**, and nothing is persisted automatically.
+4. Review the candidates per cell (the usual entity modal still works).
+Click **Save changes** to write the matches back to MongoDB or **Discard** to return to the previous state instantly.

+Koala’s backend now mirrors Lion’s workflow end-to-end (submit → poll → fetch results).
+You can keep the default credentials in your environment or pass temporary overrides per run by sending an `options` object that contains `lionConfig`, `retrieverConfig`, or flat keys such as `model_api_key` when calling the `/linking` endpoint.

+> **Note:** The hosted Lion service at `lion.zooverse.dev` requires a valid `LION_MODEL_API_KEY` (and optionally a LamAPI token).
+Make sure those backend environment variables are populated or provide the same values through `options.lionConfig`/`options.retrieverConfig` when you trigger a linking job.

 ## Data Format Specification